 Acoustic problems that mainly occur in an Intensive Care Unit (ICU) are noises from medical staff activities and equipment.
-Excessive sound from human conversation and activities is considered as unwanted noise.
-The nurse station is the location where the noise produced from conversation will rise significantly and where lack of speech privacy.
+Excessive sound from human conversation and activities is considered unwanted noise.
+The nurse station is the location where the noise produced from the conversation will rise significantly and where lack of speech privacy.

-This research is based on computer modeling that enables inclusion of scattering effects.
-By principle, the acoustical treatment in a nurse station is to avoid speech leakage from this area as well as to improve the speech intelligibility.
+This research is based on computer modeling that enables the inclusion of scattering effects.
+By principle, the acoustical treatment in a nurse station is to avoid speech leakage from this area as well as to improve speech intelligibility.

-*Abfussor is a term for acoustic panel that can behave as both an absorber and diffuser.
+*Abfussor is a term for an acoustic panel that can behave as both an absorber and diffuser.
 This treatment is chosen since the intention is to reduce excessive noise while reflecting the wanted sound (speech) to a certain direction that is towards the nurse station area only.

 NOISE LEVELS AND NOISE SOURCES IN THE OPERATING THEATRES (paper 1003)